dynamicstrategies/cardano-card-gateway/README.md

 ## 2 - Components
-The codebase is made up of 4 components: Frontend, Backend, EVM Smart contract and the Payment processor.
+The codebase is made up of 4 components:
+- Frontend
+- Backend
+- EVM Smart contract and
+- Payment processor

 Each one of these is described in the subsections below.

 ### 2.1 - Frontend Storefront
-The frontend is built with `NextJS`.
-It is frontend framework that builds on top of ReactJS and extends by adding features such as Server Side Rendering (SSR) and inbuilt API support.
+The frontend is built with `NextJS` - which is a frontend framework that builds on top of ReactJS and extends by adding features such as Server Side Rendering (SSR) and inbuilt API support.
 It is used by some of the world's largest companies and has extensive documentation.
-It also has backend functionality which is discussed in a separate section on the backend
+Some of its functionality spans between front and backend so the backend functionality which is discussed in a separate section on the backend

 The codebase for the frontend is stored in the `/nextjs` directory within the main folder.
-Refer to the section

 #### 2.1.1 - Cardano Wallet Connector
-The frontend includes a Wallet connector to Cardano `Nami` and `Eternl` wallets and to `Koios` blockchain indexer to retrieve the current state of transactions.
+The frontend includes a Wallet connector to Cardano `Nami` and `Eternl` wallets and to the `Koios` blockchain indexer The Koios indexer is used to retrieve the current state of transactions.
 Other Cardano wallets can be added with a few lines of code.
 The wallet connector is used for the user to connect to the storefront and populate their wallet address where the purchased digital assets should be sent

 <img src="nextjs/public/images/wallet_connector.png" alt="Payment Example" height="200">

 #### 2.1.2 - Environment Variables
-The environment variable controls the execution of the component and needs to be adjusted for every implementation The list of environment variables and their purpose is described in this table
+The environment variable control the execution of the component and needs to be adjusted for every implementation The list of environment variables and their purpose is described in this table

 | **Environment Variable** | **Description**                                                                                                                                                                                                                              | **Example**                             |